Macron tests positive for COVID-19, European leaders rush for tests | Politics

 Macron tests positive for COVID-19, European leaders rush for tests

 President Emmanuel Macron tested positive for the coronavirus on Thursday, prompting a track-and-trace effort across Europe following numerous meetings between the French leader and EU heads of government in recent days.
-Macron, 42, was running France remotely after going into quarantine in the Elysee Palace, the presidency said.
+Macron, who will turn 43 on Monday, is running France remotely and has gone into quarantine at the presidential retreat of La Lanterne close to the Palace of Versailles, the presidency said.

-Macron will cancel all upcoming trips including a Dec.
-22 visit to Lebanon where he has led international efforts to resolve a deep-rooted political crisis.
-Closer to home, Macron's COVID-19 infection spurred other leaders to take their own tests.

-Macron joined all but two of the European Union's 27 leaders at a summit in Brussels late last week to discuss climate change, the EU budget and Turkey.
-The Elysee official said it was almost certain Macron was infected at the summit given the timing of his symptoms.
+The presidential official said it was almost certain Macron was infected at the summit given the timing of his symptoms.
+TESTS

-TESTS Macron, German Chancellor Angela Merkel, Italian Prime Giuseppe Conte and others were seen initially mingling in the summit room with their face masks on.
-German officials said Merkel wore a mask at the summit and complied with COVID rules.

 Sanchez tested negative for COVID-19 but has suspended all public activities and will quarantine until Dec.
 24, his office said.
 Irish Prime Minister Micheal Martin, who took a test out of precaution, also received a negative result.
 Costa was in self-isolation and awaiting the results of a test, though displaying no symptoms, his office said.

-Early in the pandemic, Macron was swift to adopt the 'namaste' greeting (pressing palms together and bowing slightly).
+Early in the pandemic, Macron was swift to adopt the 'namaste' greeting.
 But more recently he reverted to more tactile greetings that jarred with social-distancing rules.
-MILD SYMPTOMS
+On Monday, he shook hands with OECD chief Gurria, who is 70.
+The Elysee told Reuters that was an "unfortunate" mistake.

 France has one of the highest COVID-19 death counts in Western Europe.
 The disease has killed nearly 60,000 people and Macron's positive test comes just after France replaced a nationwide lockdown with an overnight curfew, even as new cases show signs of ticking higher once again.
 Government spokesman Gabriel Attal said Macron detected the first symptoms late on Wednesday, hours after chairing a cabinet meeting.